 Guide

-App Store name availability is different by country
+Check App Store name availability across every market

 What to focus on